-Morphable 3D Printers and Other Related Additive and Subtractive Manufacturing Machines
+Morphable 3D Printers for Additive and Subtractive Manufacturing

 A reconfigurable machine switches between additive and subtractive modes to speed builds and enable multi-material parts.